hashicorp/vault/website/source/docs/secrets/mssql/index.html.md

 This role will be created by evaluating the given `sql` statements.
 By default, the `{{name}}` and `{{password}}` fields will be populated by Vault with dynamically generated values.
-This SQL statement is creating the named login on the server and user on the default database for the connection, and then granting it `SELECT` on the `dbo` schema.
+This SQL statement is creating the named login on the server, user on the AdventureWorks database, and then granting it `SELECT` on the `dbo` schema.
 More complex `GRANT` queries can be used to customize the privileges of the role.

 To generate a new set of credentials, we simply read from that role: